fwup-home/fwup/README.md

 ## Environment variables

-For integration into build systems and other scripts, `fwup` performs environment variable substitution inside of the configuration files.
-Keep in mind that environment variables are resolved on the host during firmware update creation.
+For integration into build systems and other scripts, `fwup` performs variable substitution inside of the configuration files.
+Keep in mind that environment variables are resolved on the host during firmware update file creation.
+Generated firmware files do not contain

 Environment variables are referenced as follows:

     key = ${ANY_ENVIRONMENT_VARIABLE}